dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `color=blue` - what color to make the text
 - `row=1` - ignore val and instead lookup value by row number.
 Starting at 1 from top or -1 from bottom.
 - `notfound=0` - if value isn't found, instead use this value.
 Defaults to blank.
 Consider setting to zero if math tiles depend on this tile.
+- `size=14px` - optionally change size of text, defaults to 36px.

 Optional comparison:
 - `compareTable=table` - reference the table tile, ie put `!PU(link):table` in the title of the USQL tile